Niagara Scenic Parkway: Downgrading

 Additional downgrading of the highway has occurred in other areas.
 From Cedar Avenue in downtown Niagara Falls to I-190 in Lewiston, the southbound lanes were gradually converted into a recreation/bike trail during the 2000s, funneling all traffic into the former northbound lanes and turning the parkway into a two-lane undivided road.

-In February 2013, New York State announced that the segment of the parkway from Main Street north to Findlay Drive would be removed, allowing improved access by residents and tourists on the city streets to the gorgefront.
+In February 2013, New York State announced that another segment of the parkway from Main Street north to Findlay Drive would be removed, allowing improved access by residents and tourists on the city streets to the gorgefront.
 In early 2019, the stretch of parkway between Main Street (NY 104) and Findlay Drive was permanently closed and demolition began starting with the section of viaduct near the Whirlpool Rapids Bridge which was removed in mid-2019.
-Officials immediately started removing that segment while discussing the possible removal of a further stretch, from Findlay north to the NY 104/18F interchange in Lewiston.
 Engineering work for the removal of the first section began in April 2014.
 By July 2020, the section between Main Street and Findlay Drive was fully removed, and is set to be replaced by park land complete with bicycle and pedestrian paths.
+Removal of a further stretch from Findlay north to the NY 104/18F interchange in Lewiston was also discussed at the time, but not implemented.

 Between 2014 and 2016, the Riverway Project, part of the Buffalo Billion state program, reconstructed and reconfigured a one-mile stretch of the parkway near Goat Island.
 This included conversion of the John B. Daly Boulevard interchange into a roundabout which opened May 2015.

 On June 9, 2016, Governor Andrew Cuomo announced that the Robert Moses State Parkway would be renamed the Niagara Scenic Parkway.